Data-driven Acceleration of MPC with Guarantees: Nonparametric policy

 We implement a policy that takes a ``close'' action in the dataset, as defined next. \begin{definition}[Nonparametric policy] Given a dataset $\mathcal{D}$ as in \eqref{eq:dataset} and a parameter $\lambda > 0$, define:

 \end{definition} A precise value for $\lambda$ will be given later.
 This policy can be thought of as the one-nearest-neighbor regressor \citep[Ch.
 13]{hastie2009elements} based on the data $\left\{(\bx_i,\bu_i)\right\}_i$ from $\mathcal{D}$, with a regularization factor $\frac{1}{\lambda}\bj_i$.
-This policy will \emph{accelerate} MPC because inference will be done at a much lower latency (details deferred until Section \ref{sec:experiments}), with only a modest hit on performance. \begin{remark}[Policy is built from the conservative problem] We higlight that the dataset $\mathcal{D}$ defined above, and hence the policy, come from solving offline the \emph{conservative} problem \eqref{eq:conservative-prob}, and not the original one \eqref{eq:og-prob}.
+This policy will \emph{accelerate} MPC because inference will be done at a much lower latency (details deferred until Section \ref{sec:experiments}), with only a modest hit on performance. \begin{remark}[Policy is built from the conservative problem] We highlight that the dataset $\mathcal{D}$ defined above, and hence the policy, come from solving offline the \emph{conservative} problem \eqref{eq:conservative-prob}, and not the original one \eqref{eq:og-prob}.
 Requiring the states $\bx_t$ to be in $\mathbb{X}_{-\varepsilon}$ for all $t>0$ will allow us to guarantee recursive feasibility of the nonparametric policy.
-Even though we solve a more conservative problem, we do so for the full horizon $T$ (instead of using the lookahead horizon $H$). \end{remark} We are interested in ensuring that $\pi_{\mathcal{D}}$ achieves: \emph{(i)} recursive feasibility and \emph{(ii)} bounded suboptimality.
-We study these conditions next.
+Even though we solve a more conservative problem, we do so for the full horizon $T$ (instead of using the lookahead horizon $H$). \end{remark} We study conditions on $\pi_{\mathcal{D}}$ for \emph{(i)} recursive feasibility and \emph{(ii)} bounded suboptimality next.